hbeni/fgcom-mumble/docs/plugin-issues.md

 ---

 **Implementation Note:**
 Multiple deadlock fixes have been applied to prevent Mumble from freezing when reloading the plugin.
 All blocking mutex operations in background threads and audio callbacks have been replaced with non-blocking `std::unique_lock` with `std::try_to_lock` to prevent deadlocks.
 However, reloading the plugin while RadioGUI is sending UDP data can still cause Mumble to become unresponsive.

+**White Noise Issue - RESOLVED:**
-The white noise generation issue at 0% squelch is currently under investigation with extensive debug logging added to diagnose the problem.
+The white noise generation issue at 0% squelch has been resolved.
+White noise is now properly generated through the `mumble_onAudioOutputAboutToPlay()` callback, which runs continuously and calls `fgcom_audio_addSquelchNoise()`.
+This implementation:
+- Generates white noise when squelch is open (<= 10%), even when no one is speaking
+- Supports location-based noise floor calculations for realistic noise levels
+- Uses exponential smoothing to prevent abrupt volume changes
+- Properly handles all edge cases (plugin inactive, audio effects disabled, etc.)
+- Uses non-blocking locks to prevent deadlocks in the audio callback